agostini01/rms-norm-exercise/README.md

 # Dev Container NVIDIA Torch

-That is an example of how to setup a NVIDIA DevContainer with GPU Support for PyTorch.
+This is an example of how to set up an NVIDIA VSCode DevContainer with GPU support for PyTorch and profiling.

 ## Prerequisites

-- Docker engine (and setup .wslconfig to use more cores and memory than default)
+- Docker engine (and set up .wslconfig to use more cores and memory than default)
-- NVIDIA driver for the graphic card
+- NVIDIA driver for the graphics card
-- NVIDIA Container Toolkit (which is already included in Windows’ Docker Desktop; Linux users have to install it)
+- NVIDIA Container Toolkit (which may be already included in Windows' Docker Desktop; Linux users will need to install it)
-- VS Code with DevContainer extension installed
+- VSCode with the DevContainer extension installed
 - Follow the instructions to enable hardware counters profiling presented [here](https://developer.nvidia.com/nvidia-development-tools-solutions-err_nvgpuctrperm-permission-issue-performance-counters)
-  - On windows this involves updating settings on the NVIDIA Control Panel and **rebooting** the computer
+  - On Windows, this involves updating settings on the NVIDIA Control Panel and **rebooting** the computer

 ## Start the DevContainer

-- Clone this repo.
+- Clone this repo
-- In VS Code press `Ctrl + Shift + P` to bring up the Command Palette.
+- In VSCode, press `ctrl + shift + P` or `cmd + shift + P` to bring up the Command Palette.
 - Enter and find `Dev Containers: Reopen in Container`.
-- VS Code will download the docker CUDA image, run the install dependencies, and open the directory in DevContainer.
+- VSCode will download the Docker CUDA image, install the dependencies, and open the directory in the DevContainer
-- The DevContainer then runs `nvidia-smi` to show what GPU can be seen by the container.
+- The DevContainer will then run `nvidia-smi` to display the GPU that the container can access

 ## Navigate to an example folder